remilabs/cpc-2025/foldingshape/problem.md

 ## Problem Statement

-Bob has a large rectangular piece of roofing underlayment with dimmensions H x W. The roof he's working on requires dimensions H2 x W2.
+Bob has a large rectangular piece of roofing underlayment with dimensions H x W. The roof he's working on requires dimensions H2 x W2.
 He realized too late that he forgot the necessary tools to cut the underlayment down to the correct dimensions, so his only option is to fold the piece until it fits.

 Bob is lazy and would like to know the minimum number of folds needed to get from dimensions H x W to H2 x W2.
 Since the roofing underlayment is rectangular, it's a valid option to rotate it 90 degrees before folding.
 For example if the original dimensions were given as 3 x 6, he may rotate the piece to 6 x 3 before folding.
 Rotating does not count as a fold.
 He can only fold the rectangle parallel to its edges, and after each fold, the dimensions must be integers.